apache/spark/docs/sql-performance-tuning.md

      <td><code>spark.sql.adaptive.coalescePartitions.parallelismFirst</code></td>
      <td>true</td>
      <td>
        When true, Spark ignores the target size specified by <code>spark.sql.adaptive.advisoryPartitionSizeInBytes</code> (default 64MB) when coalescing contiguous shuffle partitions, and only respect the minimum partition size specified by <code>spark.sql.adaptive.coalescePartitions.minPartitionSize</code> (default 1MB), to maximize the parallelism.
 This is to avoid performance regressions when enabling adaptive query execution.
-This is helpful where even small partitions with small data size require a large amount of computation, and so coalescing the small partitions reduces parallelism and harms performance.
-In more typical cases where this is not true, coalescing partitions can avoid many tiny tasks and improve performance, and so this config can be set to false.
+It's recommended to set this config to true on a busy cluster to make resource utilization more efficient (not many small tasks).
      </td>
      <td>3.2.0</td>
    </tr>